shashipoojary/invoice-flow/README.md

-# InvoiceFlow - Fast Freelancer Invoicing
+# FlowInvoicer - Fast Freelancer Invoicing

 > The fastest way for freelancers & contractors to get paid